 State Tax Credits

 Some states offer tax credits similar to the one from the federal government.
 Combined with the ITC, this incentive can add up to significant savings for homeowners who go solar.
-There are only about ten states that currently offer some form of a state solar tax credit and exact credit amounts vary from state to state.
+Currently, there are only about ten states that currently offer some form of a state solar tax credit and exact credit amounts vary from state to state.

 Sales Tax Exemptions